powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/readme.md

 Equivalent to RD but taking in account the GLSKs from both countries.
 We can use a range with step to only rely on specific volumes of CT.

-## Design choices
+# Design choices

 In the next section, we will provide examples that justify our design choices.
+This design is based on the existing PowSyBl model.
+We propose a modification to the existing PowSyBl model to add the application delay and the creation of a new object to represent the operator strategy not yet optimized.

-### Application delay
+## Application delay

 The application delay allows simulating chronologically ordered events.